 InfiCure Bio offer advanced drug validation services for pharmaceutical companies developing drugs against fibrosis – or scar tissue formation in organs.
 The shortage of existing model systems that reflect human fibrotic disease conditions, make this a very attractive CRO-service for pharmaceutical developers.

-The aim of this project is to develop a new and unique biological pharmaceutical drug, targeting a central mechanism in chronic inflammation (a monoclonal antibody directed towards the protein bile salt-stimulated lipase, BSSL) as an orphan drug for the more severe forms of Juvenile Idiopathic Arthritis (JIA), providing patients with an effective treatment alternative and with less adverse effects than the drugs used today.
+Lipum develops a biological pharmaceutical for a novel mechanism of action in the treatment of chronic inflammations.
+The lead candidate drug (SOL-116) is a monoclonal antibody directed towards the protein bile salt-stimulated lipase, BSSL.
+One indication is as an orphan drug for the more severe forms of Juvenile Idiopathic Arthritis (JIA), providing patients with an effective treatment alternative having less adverse effects than the drugs used today.

 By combining two different methods, Medsens AB is aiming at offering a whole new tool for realtime microdiagnostics during prostate cancer surgery.
 The company’s instrument is far more accurate that the methods used by clinicians today – which could make surginal procedures much more efficient.
 The project is based on the work of Olof Lindahl och Kerstin Ramser.

 Periodontitis, or gum disease, is both painful and socially stigmatizing.
 Anders Johansson and his team identified a plant extract with the ability to neutralize the A. actinomycetemcomitans leucotoxin as a possible solution for a new treatment.

 We are developing safe and resistance-breaking molecules that target an enzyme essential for nerve signaling in mosquitoes via a new mode of action.
 In contrast to current insecticides, we have designed our molecules to specifically target mosquitoes, without affecting other organisms.